woodiertexas/modrinth-vs-curseforge/README.md

 ### Other Advantages
 Modrinth modpack support is currently in Alpha.
+Modrinth is willing to and does fix issues on their platform.
+(Thanks MrMelon54 for bringing this up: https://github.com/woodiertexas/modrinth-vs-curseforge/issues/4)

 ## Disadvantages of Modrinth
 While Modrinth does excel in search, UI/UX, usage of advertisements and so on.
 There are some disadvantages to using Modrinth such as...